Cortisone, tablets 25 mg 80 pcs

 Simultaneous administration of Cortisone with:

-Diuretics (especially “thiazide” and carboenhydrase inhibitors) and amphotericin B can lead to increased excretion of K+ , with sodium-containing drugs – edema and increased blood pressure.
+Diuretics (especially thiazide and carbonic anhydrase inhibitors) and amphotericin B can lead to increased excretion of K + from the body, with sodium-containing drugs – edema and increased blood pressure.

-Amphotericin B increases the risk of heart failure.
+Amphotericin B increases the risk of developing heart failure.

-The cardiac glycosides impair tolerance and increase the risk of ventricular extrasystole (due to hypokalemia).
+Cardiac glycosides impair their tolerability and increase the likelihood of developing ventricular extrasystole (due to hypokalemia caused).

-With indirect anticoagulants, it weakens (less often increases) their effect (dose adjustment is required).
+Indirect anticoagulants weaken (less often enhance) their effect (dose adjustment required).

 Anticoagulants and thrombolytics increase the risk of bleeding from ulcers in the gastrointestinal tract.